Targeted therapy & immunotherapy

 Below we discuss the use of targeted therapy and immunotherapy to treat secondary liver cancer.

 This is a type of drug treatment that attacks specific features of cancer cells to stop the cancer growing and spreading.
-Targeted therapy drugs are sometimes used to treat secondary cancers in the liver from bowel or breast cancer.
-They may be used after or together with other treatments.
+Targeted therapy drugs may be used in combination with other treatments.

-Side effects of targeted therapy vary depending on the drugs used, but may include high blood pressure, rash, diarrhoea, and sore hands and feet.
-Talk to your doctor about managing side effects
+These vary depending on the drugs used, but may include high blood pressure, rashes, diarrhoea, and tender hands and feet.
+Talk to your doctor about ways to manage side effects.

 View the Cancer Council NSW editorial policy.